This is Your Step-by-Step Guide to Become a Community Support Worker

 - You will have referrals form the vocational placement

-- It will give you an expanded professional network which will help you pursue roles in community services
+- It will give you an expanded professional network that will help you pursue roles in community services

 You should get the Diploma of Community Services if you wish to migrate and be assessed as a welfare worker in Australia.